-Development of skills in a positive environment through Essay, Speech, Extemporaneous Speech, Multimedia & Poster competitions.
+Development of skills in a positive environment through Essay, Speech, Extemporaneous Speech, Information Campaign, Multimedia & Poster competitions.

-Development of skills in a positive environment through Essay, Speech, Extemporaneous Speech, Multimedia & Poster competitions.
+Development of skills in a positive environment through Essay, Speech, Extemporaneous Speech, Information Campaign, Multimedia & Poster competitions.

 Since 2002, The Mafiq Foundation has been organizing the annual Essay Panel Competition for elementary, middle, and high school students.
 Every year, an overall Islamic theme is selected for each age group.
 Typically, over 100 participants each year write essays within a word limit and orally present it in front of multiple judges and audience.

 Mafiq has also introduced poster and multimedia competitions within this category to encourage the use of modern technology in the Muslim youth.
 These activities have inspired intellectual abilities within the youth that is evident in their writing, speaking, and multimedia presentations.

 Collections of top ranked essays written by Grades 1 to 12 students are published regularly in a series of books titled Young Muslim Voices (YMV) in multiple volumes.
 YMV is a compilation of selected essays submitted at our annual EPC.
 YMV captures a unique snapshot of our youths’ thought process on topics of Islamic Interest and the historical collection in YMV could play a vital role in defining the roadmap for future generations.